xylous/settle/README.md

     You can also put these everywhere.

 `settle` wasn't designed to work with any editor in particular.
 Which means that you can use it practically everywhere!
+However, having an editor plugin does make things a lot easier, but they're not really necessary.
 I wrote [settle.vim](https://github.com/xylous/settle.vim) since I'm a (neo)vim user myself.
 Who knows?
 If I ever switch editors, I may write another.

-Although plugins aren't necessary, they make things easier, by automating some functions, such as telling `settle` to update a note's metadata.
+Nay, if you want to write a wrapper for your favourite editor, you're more than welcome!

 ## Roadmap